 The ICANN Board will be deemed to have refused or failed to comply with a request by the Empowered Community to use one of its powers if it has not complied with the request within 30 days of being advised of the request by the Empowered Community.
 The exception to this is removal of Board Directors or the entire Board which should be effective immediately upon notice being provided to the Board.
 If the ICANN Board refuses or fails to comply with a decision of the Empowered Community to use the statutory power to remove an individual ICANN Director or recall the entire ICANN Board (or with the Empowered Community’s appointment of a Director), the Empowered Community could address that refusal by bringing a claim in a court that has jurisdiction; there is no need for the Empowered Community to initiate or undertake other enforcement processes such as mediation or an IRP to enforce the power.

-The enforcement process can proceed in two ways:
+The enforcement process can proceed in one of two ways:

 Option 1: Initiate mediation and community IRP procedures.

-a) Representatives from ICANN Board and community undertake a formal mediation phase.
+a) Representatives from ICANN Board and Empowered Community undertake a formal mediation phase.

 If the Empowered Community accepts the result from the mediation phase (as discussed below), the enforcement process would be terminated.

-If the Empowered Community does not accept the result from the mediation phase, the community will proceed with a community IRP.
+If the Empowered Community does not accept the result from the mediation phase, the Empowered Community will proceed with a community IRP.

 Process specification (general guidelines for implementation):

-The individuals selected by the Decisional Participants to represent them in the Empowered Community will be the community representatives in the mediation process.
+The individuals selected by the Decisional Participants to represent them in the Empowered Community will be the Empowered Community representatives in the mediation process.

 Once the mediator has determined that mediation efforts are completed, the Empowered Community will produce and publicly post a report with its recommendations within 14 days.

-The Decisional Participants in the Empowered Community should use the standard escalation process to confirm if it wishes to proceed with a community IRP challenge to the Board failing to comply with a decision of the Empowered Community to use a Community Power using the above report as the basis for the petition.
+The Decisional Participants in the Empowered Community should use the standard escalation process to confirm whether to proceed with a community IRP challenge to the Board failing to comply with a decision of the Empowered Community to use a Community Power, using the above report as the basis for the petition.
 If the Empowered Community does not approve initiating a community IRP, the Empowered Community will be considered as having accepted the result of the mediation.

-b) Representatives from the ICANN Board and community undertake a formal and binding IRP.
+b) Representatives from the ICANN Board and Empowered Community undertake a formal and binding IRP.

 If the result of the community IRP is in favor of the ICANN Board, the enforcement process is terminated.

-If the result of the binding IRP is in favor of the community, then the ICANN Board must comply within 30 days of the ruling
+If the result of the binding IRP is in favor of the Empowered Community, then the ICANN Board must comply within 30 days of the ruling

 c) If the ICANN Board does not comply with the decision of the IRP, the Empowered Community has two options: